cepdnaclk/e20-3yp-Monitoring-and-controlling-soilless-agricultural-plantations/README.md

 ## Introduction

-Welcome to the future of farming!
+Welcome! to the future of farming!
 Our cutting-edge IoT-based system is designed to transform hydroponic farming into an efficient, sustainable, and user-friendly solution.
 By introducing smart sensor devices, we provide real-time monitoring and control like never before.

 One sensor continuously analyzes the hydroponic medium, ensuring optimal conditions for plant growth, while another tracks key atmospheric parameters.
 Complementing these sensors is an automated fertilizer dispenser and a fluid circulation motor, maintaining a perfect balance for your crops.